-This bulletin has been revised to add the 2014 model year.
-Please discard Corporate Bulletin Number 09-04-20-001C.
+This Bulletin has been revised to add the Camaro model and the 2015-2017 Model Years.
+Please discard Corporate Bulletin Number 09-04-20-001D.

 The purpose of this bulletin is to address a chatter noise during low speed tight turn conditions (i.e. parking lot, driveway, etc.) primarily during cooler ambient temperatures.
 The condition can be experienced in all directions: right, left, forward, reverse.
 The condition typically reduces or diminishes when the vehicle warms up, but may be worse when the pavement is wet.